Fueled/snippety/README.md

 ## Using Snippety

-`Snippety` could be thought of as a collection of different span(s) which are anything but the actual span(s).
+`Snippety` could be thought of as a collection of different span(s) which are anything but wrappers around the actual span(s).

 ```java
 CharSequence text = new Truss()